New p-adic hypergeometric functions and syntomic regulators: -adic polygamma functions

 \subsection{Formulas on $p$-adic polygamma functions}

-\begin{thm} \begin{enumerate} \item[\rm(1)] $\wt\psi^{(r)}_p(0)=\wt\psi^{(r)}_p(1)=0$ or equivalently $\psi^{(r)}_p(0)=\psi^{(r)}_p(1)=-\gamma_p$ or $=-\zeta_p(r+1)$. \item[\rm(2)] $\wt\psi^{(r)}_p(z)=(-1)^r\wt\psi^{(r)}_p(1-z)$ or equivalently $\psi^{(r)}_p(z)=(-1)^r\psi^{(r)}_p(1-z)$ (note $L_p(1+r,\omega^{-r})=0$ for odd $r$). \item[\rm(3)]
+\begin{thm} \begin{enumerate} \item[\rm(1)] $\wt\psi^{(r)}_p(0)=\wt\psi^{(r)}_p(1)=0$ or equivalently $\psi^{(r)}_p(0)=\psi^{(r)}_p(1)=-\gamma_p$ or $=-L_p(r+1,\omega^{-r})$. \item[\rm(2)] $\wt\psi^{(r)}_p(z)=(-1)^r\wt\psi^{(r)}_p(1-z)$ or equivalently $\psi^{(r)}_p(z)=(-1)^r\psi^{(r)}_p(1-z)$ (note $L_p(1+r,\omega^{-r})=0$ for odd $r$). \item[\rm(3)]

-\end{enumerate} \end{thm} Compare the above with \cite{NIST} p.144, 5.15.2, 5.15.5 and 5.15.6. \begin{pf} (1) and (3) are immediate from definition on noting \eqref{equiv}.
+\end{enumerate} \end{thm} Compare the above with the formulas on the complex analytic polygamma functions, \cite[5.15.2, 5.15.5, 5.15.6]{NIST}. \begin{pf} (1) follows from Lemma \ref{lemma.equiv}, and (3) are immediate from definition.
 We show (2).
 Since $\Z_{>0}$ is a dense subset in $\Z_p$, it is enough to show in case $z=n>0$ an integer.
 Let $s>0$ be arbitrary such that $p^s>n$.
 Then

 modulo $p^s$ or $p^{s-1}$.
 Since $s$ is an arbitrary large integer, this means $\wt\psi^{(r)}_p(n)=(-1)^r\wt\psi^{(r)}_p(1-n)$ as required. \end{pf} \begin{thm} Let $0\leq n<N$ be integers and suppose $p\not|N$.
 Then